Ulcerative colitis is a type of inflammatory bowel disease. A person might wonder: Can probiotics help manage the symptoms?

-The human gut contains between 500 and 2,000 species of bacteria, some of which are helpful, while others are not.
+The human gut contains 200–1,000 species of bacteria.
+Some of them are helpful, while others are not.
 The balance of these bacteria, known as the gut microbiota or gut flora, is essential for maintaining gut health and may support health throughout the body.

-Probiotics contain live bacteria that may help balance the gut microbiota.
+Probiotics are live bacteria that may help balance the gut microbiota.
 They occur in some foods and are also available as supplements.

-Evidence is emerging that probiotics may help with a range of diseases, including ulcerative colitis (UC) and other types of inflammatory bowel disease (IBD).
+Evidence is emerging that probiotics may help with a range of diseases, including UC and other types of inflammatory bowel disease (IBD).

 How is the microbiome different in someone with UC?

-An imbalance in the populations of these bacteria may contribute to the development of UC, and one theory is that increasing the number of good bacteria may help manage the symptoms.
+An imbalance in the populations of these bacteria may contribute to the development of UC, and one theory is that increasing the number of good bacteria may help manage UC symptoms.

 For these reasons, researchers have investigated whether treatments involving probiotics might help manage UC.
 Also, people with the condition sometimes include probiotics in their diets to ease the symptoms.